pitt500/SwiftAndTipsMacros/README.md

 <!-- /code_chunk_output -->

+## Requirements
+- Xcode 15 or above.
+- Swift 5.9 or above.

 ## #binaryString
 **\#binaryString** is a freestanding macro that will convert an Integer literal into a binary string representation: